mhorga/mhorga.github.io/_posts/2016-03-28-ray-tracing-in-a-swift-playground-part-2.markdown

 ![alt text](https://github.com/mhorga/mhorga.github.io/raw/master/images/raytracing3.png "Raytracing 3")

 Nice!
 If you look closely you will notice the edges exhibit the `aliasing` effect, and this happens because we do not have any blending of colors for the pixels on the edge.
-To overcome this, we need to sample the color multiple times but randomly generating values that are within the range we want, so we can blend them together and achieve an `anti-aliasing` effect.
+To overcome this, we need to sample the color multiple times by randomly generating values that are within the range we want, so we can blend them together and achieve an `anti-aliasing` effect.

 But first, let's also create a __camera__ class inside `ray.swift` as it will turn handy later.
 Practically, we just move the improvised camera we had inside the `imageFromPixels` function and put it in its right place: